Experiencing a dental emergency during the holidays in Calgary? Learn when to see an emergency dentist and how to protect your family’s smile.

 Frequently Asked Questions (FAQ)

-Not always, but pain that is severe, persistent, or worsening should be assessed immediately.
+Not always, but severe or persistent pain should be checked.

 What should I do if my child knocks out a tooth?

-Act quickly.
-Keep the tooth moist and see a dentist immediately.
-Time is critical.
+Keep it moist and see a dentist immediately.

 Can a broken filling wait?